balena-io/docs/shared/getting-started/cliInstructions/_default.md

       <p>
         <ol>
           <li>
-            Download the latest CLI installer <a href="test" class="cli-download-link">here</a>
+            Download the latest CLI installer <a href="test" class="cli-download-link">here</a>.
           </li>
           <li>
             Double click the downloaded file to run the installer.
-After the installation completes, close and re-open any open command terminal windows (so that the changes made by the installer to the PATH environment variable can take effect).
+After the installation is complete, close and re-open any open command terminal windows so that changes made by the installer to the PATH environment variable can take effect.
           </li>
           <li>
-            Check that the installation was successful by running <code>balena version</code>
+            Check that the installation was successful by running <code>balena version</code>.
           </li>
         </ol>
       </p>